cafjs/caf_components/README.md

     }
 ```

-and this description merges with the original by following simple rules:
+and this description merges with the template by following a few simple rules:

 * Use `name` to identify matching components.
 * Assign `null` to `module` to delete a component.
-* Components like `bar` that do not match existing ones are inserted just after the last changed one, i.e., `foo`.
+* Components like `bar` that do not match existing ones are inserted just after the last one that was accessed, i.e., `foo`.

 See {@link module:caf_components/templateUtils} for details.

 #### Linking

-We want to parameterize descriptions without knowing the configuration details of internal components.
-Arguments only modify the top level component, and we specify links to properties of this component with the `$._.env.` prefix.
+We want to parameterize descriptions without knowing the internal component structure.
+Our approach is to just change properties of the top level component with argument passing, and then specify links to properties of this component with the `$._.env.` prefix.
 For example, in `hello++.json`:

 ```
     {